phetsims/phet-info/doc/typescript-conventions.md

 ### JSDoc and TSDoc

 It is recommended that you do not duplicate parameter and return type information in JSDoc and in Typescript types.
-If you have a need to explain one or more parameter, then add all parameters to the jsdoc and explain what you need.
+If you have a need to explain one or more parameters, then add `@param` for _all_ parameters to the JSDoc and add explanations as needed.
 The same for `@returns`.

 ###